Culture of Los Angeles

 The culture of Los Angeles is rich with arts and ethnically diverse.
 The greater Los Angeles metro area has several notable art museums including the Los Angeles County Museum of Art (LACMA), the J. Paul Getty Museum on the Santa Monica Mountains overlooking the Pacific, the Museum of Contemporary Art (MOCA), and the Hammer Museum.
 In the 1920s and 1930s Will Durant and Ariel Durant, Arnold Schoenberg and other intellectuals were the representatives of culture, in addition to the movie writers and directors.
 As the city flourished financially in the middle of the 20th century, culture followed.
 Boosters such as Dorothy Buffum Chandler and other philanthropists raised funds for the establishment of art museums, music centers and theaters.
 Today, the Southland cultural scene is as complex, sophisticated and varied as any in the world.
+Los Angeles is strongly influenced by Mexican American culture due to California formerly being part of Mexico and, previously, the Spanish Empire.

 History

 The history of Los Angeles began in 1781 when 44 settlers from New Spain established a permanent settlement in what is now Downtown Los Angeles, as instructed by Spanish Governor of Las Californias, Felipe de Neve, and authorized by Viceroy Antonio María de Bucareli.
 This piece of history has been marked by a monument named "El Pueblo".
 After sovereignty changed from Mexico to the United States in 1848, great changes came from the completion of the Santa Fe railroad line from Chicago to Los Angeles in 1885.
 "Overlanders" flooded in, mostly white Protestants from the Lower Midwest and South.
 Los Angeles began to grow as the built their first firehouse station in 1884 and the first home was built by Francisco Avila in 1818.

 Los Angeles had a strong economic base in farming, oil, tourism, real estate and movies.
 It grew rapidly with many suburban areas inside and outside the city limits.
 Its motion picture industry made the city world-famous, and World War II brought new industry, especially high-tech aircraft construction.
 Politically the city was moderately conservative, with a weak labor union sector.

 Since the 1960s, growth has slowed—and traffic delays have become infamous.
 Los Angeles was a pioneer in freeway development as the public transit system deteriorated.
 New arrivals, especially from Mexico and Asia, have transformed the demographic base since the 1960s.
 Old industries have declined, including farming, oil, military and aircraft, but tourism, entertainment and high-tech remain strong.
 Over time, droughts and wildfires have increased in frequency and become less seasonal and more year-round, further straining the city's water security.